Key things to consider

 Entry to higher education - experience and a range of qualifications can count

 For entry to most higher education level courses you need to demonstrate that you are able to cope with study at Level 4 and above, so most courses expect you to have Level 3 qualifications.
-However, because of the UCAS Tariff, there are many courses that will accept a range of Level 3 qualifications - including BTEC National and OCR Cambridge Technical qualifications, as well as AS and A levels.
+With the UCAS Tariff, there are many courses that will accept a range of Level 3 qualifications - including BTEC National and OCR Cambridge Technical qualifications, as well as AS and A levels.

 In some cases you can apply to a higher education programme (even if you do not have Level 3 qualifications) because of your relevant skills and experience.

-If you are interested in studying through the Open University, for most courses you don't need any previous qualifications for entry.
+If you are interested in studying through the The Open University, for most courses you don't need any previous qualifications for entry.